munificent/craftinginterpreters/book/calls-and-functions.md

 them is wasteful.

 The more fundamental problem, though, is recursion.
-With recursion, you can be "in" multiple calls of the same function at the same time.
+With recursion, you can be "in" multiple calls to the same function at the same time.
 Each needs its <span name="fortran">own</span> memory for its local variables.
 In jlox, we solved this by dynamically allocating memory for an environment each time a function was called or a block entered.
 In clox, we don't want that kind of performance